Tempo logotype

 • The real question: Do you want to build and maintain your own SPM, or adopt one that's purpose-built for Jira delivery?

-Airtable's pitch has moved from "spreadsheet-database hybrid" to a no-code workflow builder (a platform where non-engineers assemble custom apps from tables, views, and automations) with AI agents layered on top.
-Teams can model almost anything – campaigns, rosters, inventories, project trackers – and more recently, deploy AI agents inside those apps.
+Airtable’s pitch has moved from “spreadsheet-database hybrid” to a no-code workflow builder with native AI agents.
+Teams can model almost anything – campaigns, rosters, inventories, project trackers – and deploy those agents inside their apps.

 Tempo sits in a narrower but deeper lane.
 It's a Jira-native strategic portfolio management (SPM) suite whose modules are pre-built for a specific problem: Governing delivery work, time, capacity, and financials across an enterprise portfolio.
 If you already run delivery in Jira, Tempo is a modular alternative to Airtable when the real need is governed SPM rather than a custom-built app.